-- 25 transport model (Zhu et al., 2016) and in the inference of emissions through inverse methods (Gerbig et al., 2008).
-The PBLH can also help bridge the gaps between the column-integrated quantities observed by satellites and near-surface concentrations for short-lived species such as fine aerosols (Su et al., 2018), NO2 (Boersma et al., 2009), and NH3 (Sun et al., 2015).
-In order to sample the PBLH values at the satellite sounding locations and times (Sun et al., 2018), extensive spatiotemporal coverage of the PBLH data is needed. - 30 Spatially and temporally complete estimates of the PBLH can be provided by atmospheric models or reanalysis products, although the PBLH is in general not directly simulated, but diagnosed from model profiles of wind, temperature, or turbulent kinetic energy (TKE).
-Besides the inherent modeling uncertainties, the PBLH-estimating methods and the associated empirical parameters in these methods introduce additional uncertainties and inconsistency among models.
-The PBLH products from three commonly used reanalysis products are evaluated in this work, including the fifth generation European - 35 Centre for Medium-Range Weather Forecasts (ECMWF) atmospheric reanalyses of the global climate (ERA5) (Hersbach et al., 2020), the Modern Era Retrospective analysis for Research and Applications version 2 (MERRA-2) from NASA (Gelaro et al., 2017), and the North American Regional Reanalysis (NARR) from NOAA National Centers for Environmental Prediction (NCEP) (Mesinger et al., 2006).
-The PBLH values were determined by different methods in these three reanalysis products: critical bulk Richardson number for ERA5, threshold total eddy diffusion coefficient of heat for MERRA-2, and threshold - 40 TKE value for NARR.
+The PBLH also governs the vertical mixing of thermal energy, water, and trace gases and, hence, strongly regulates the near-surface pollutant concentrations.
+With the same amount of emission, a higher PBLH typically means stronger dilution and, hence, lower near-surface concentrations (and vice versa for a lower PBLH).
+Therefore, accurate knowledge of the PBLH is important in the modeling of air quality through a chemical transport model (Zhu et al., 2016) and in the inference of emissions through inverse methods (Gerbig et al., 2008).
+The PBLH can also help bridge the gaps between the column-integrated quantities observed by satellites and nearsurface concentrations for short-lived species such as fine aerosols (Su et al., 2018), NO2 (Boersma et al., 2009), and NH3 (Sun et al., 2015).
+In order to sample the PBLH values at the satellite sounding locations and times (Sun et al., 2018), extensive spatiotemporal coverage of the PBLH data is needed.

+Spatially and temporally complete estimates of the PBLH can be provided by atmospheric models or reanalysis products, although the PBLH is generally not directly simulated but rather diagnosed from model profiles of wind, temperature, or turbulent kinetic energy (TKE).
+Besides the inherent modeling uncertainties, PBLH estimation methods and the associated empirical parameters in these methods introduce additional uncertainties and inconsistency among models.
+The PBLH products from three commonly used reanalysis products are evaluated in this work: the fifth-generation European Centre for Medium-Range Weather Forecasts (ECMWF) atmospheric reanalysis of the global climate (ERA5) (Hersbach et al., 2020); Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2) from NASA (Gelaro et al., 2017); and the North American Regional Reanalysis (NARR) from NOAA National Centers for Environmental Prediction (NCEP) (Mesinger et al., 2006).
+The PBLH values were determined by different methods in these three reanalysis products: critical bulk Richardson number for ERA5, threshold total eddy diffusion coefficient of heat for MERRA-2, and threshold TKE value for NARR.
 Validations of those model-based PBLH products by observations are limited, and discrepancies are frequently observed (Zhang et al., 2020).
-The PBLHs from MERRA-2 and NARR are widely used in GEOS-Chem and WRF-Chem chemical transport models, respectively (Lu et al., 2021; Murray et al., 2021; Laughner et al., 2019; Hegarty et al., 2018).
+The PBLHs from MERRA-2 and NARR are widely used in the GEOS-Chem and WRF-Chem chemical transport models, respectively (Lu et al., 2021; Murray et al., 2021; Laughner et al., 2019; Hegarty et al., 2018).
 If the PBLHs from those reanalysis models were biased, the associated chemical transport model simulations would be directly impacted.
-McGrath-Spangler and Denning (2012) found that the PBLH in MERRA (the previous version of MERRA-2) was - 45 higher than retrieved PBLH from spaceborne lidar CALIOP (Cloud-Aerosol Lidar with Orthogonal Polarization) aboard the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) satellite over the arid and semiarid regions of North America, where NARR gave even higher PBLH values than MERRA.
-Comparisons between PBLH from GEOS-FP, the assimilated meteorological fields generated by the same model used for MERRA-2 (i.e., the Goddard Earth Observing System, Version 5, GEOS-5 model) and lidar/ceilometer data showed a 30-50% high bias in the southeast US (Zhu et al., 2016; Millet - 50 et al., 2015).
-Zhang et al. (2020) compared the ERA5 PBLHs with those derived from hourly profiles measured by commercial airlines in the Aircraft Meteorological DAta Reporting (AMDAR) (Zhang et al., 2019) and found that ERA5 overestimates the daytime PBLH over the contiguous US (CONUS) by 18-41%.
-Furthermore, models and reanalysis products often disagree with continuous observations in terms of the diurnal evolution of PBLH (Zhang et al., 2020; Hegarty et al., 2018).
+McGrath-Spangler and Denning (2012) found that the PBLH in MERRA (the previous version of MERRA-2) was higher than the retrieved PBLH from the CALIOP (Cloud-Aerosol Lidar with Orthogonal Polarization) spaceborne lidar aboard the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) satellite over the arid and semiarid regions of North America, where NARR gave even higher PBLH values than MERRA.
+Comparisons between the PBLH from GEOS-FP (forward processing), the assimilated meteorological fields generated by the same model used for MERRA-2 (i.e., the Goddard Earth Observing System, Version 5, GEOS-5 model), and lidar/ceilometer data showed a 30 %-50 % high bias in the southeastern US (Zhu et al., 2016; Millet et al., 2015).
+Zhang et al. (2020) compared the ERA5 PBLHs with those derived from hourly profiles measured by commercial airlines in the Aircraft Meteorological DAta Relay (AMDAR) reports (Zhang et al., 2019) and found that ERA5 overestimates the daytime PBLH over the contiguous United States (CONUS) by 18 %-41 %.
+Furthermore, models and reanalysis products often disagree with continuous observations in terms of the diurnal evolution of the PBLH (Zhang et al., 2020; Hegarty et al., 2018).